planetary-social/nos-notification-service-go/README.md

 ```

-## Launching
+## Building and running

+Buid the program like so:

+    $ go build -o notification-service ./cmd/notification-service
+    $ ./notification-service

-The program is located under this path and takes no arguments:
+The program takes no arguments.

-    $ go run ./cmd/notification-service

 There is a Dockerfile available.

 ## Configuration